winber2/osb.moe---boilerplate/README.md

 run `./setup.sh`

 This should pip install dependencies as well as setup the postrges database on port `5432`.
+An `env` folder should have been created in the setup.
+Enter the environment and install django dependencies by running:

+`. env/bin/activate`
+`sudo pip3 install -r requirements.txt`

 In order to run the django application, you will need to migrate the default django migrations:

 - `python3 manage.py makemigrations`
 - `python3 manage.py migrate`